 The session ends when there is no activity for a certain amount of time.
 By default, this is 30 minutes.
 You can set a different amount of time using the session timeout option.

 For example, the timeout is 30 minutes.
 A user opens the site and views several pages — the session is registered.
 Then the user leaves the browser tab open and walks away.
 Returning 35 minutes later (the timeout period has expired), the user goes to another page on the site.
 This pageview is considered a new session.

-Referrals from advertising systems (such as Yandex.Direct and others) are considered separate sessions.
+Referrals from advertising systems (such as Yandex.Direct and others) are always considered separate sessions.
 Even if a user clicked an ad repeatedly (or there were several of them from the same computer) before the session timed out, each of the clicks is a separate session.

 When a user exits your site by clicking an external link to any other site.

 The process of displaying webpage contents.
 There are several stages of loading:

 Detailed information about page loading is available in the Page load time report.